wp-plugins/geshi-source-colorer/readme.txt

 1. source code view with highlight effect
 2. source code with collapsed view and dynamic highlight effect
+3. shows the black style
-3. setting page with style definition
+4. setting page with style definition

 == Shortcode ==